gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 Control Systems
 ===============

-The FTC control system is based on using Android phones as a “:term:`Robot Controller`” and a “:term:`Driver Station`.”
-The “:term:`Robot Controller`” phone is mounted on the robot and connected by a USB cable to a special “Hub”, which in turn is connected to motors, servos, and sensors.
+The FTC control system is based on using Android phones as a ":term:`Robot Controller`" and a ":term:`Driver Station`."
+The ":term:`Robot Controller`" phone is mounted on the robot and connected by a USB cable to a special "Hub", which in turn is connected to motors, servos, and sensors.

 The two major manufacturers of control hubs for FTC are Modern Robotics and REV; however, nearly all teams are shifting over to REV because it is cheaper, simpler, and more reliable.